Asymptotics of local face distributions and the face distribution of the complete graph: Character theory and class products

-Firstly the dimension of the hook shape $f^{(n-k,1^k)} = \chi^{(n-k,1^k)}(1^n)$ is easy to calculate: it is the number of ways of placing $\{1,2,\dots,n\}$ into the hook shape $(n-k,1^k)$ such that the first row and column is increasing.
+where the sum is over all Murnaghan--Nakayama placements $T$ of $\lambda$ into $(n-k,1^k)$.
+Using this, the dimension of the hook shape $f^{(n-k,1^k)} = \chi^{(n-k,1^k)}(1^n)$ is easy to calculate: it is the number of ways of placing $\{1,2,\dots,n\}$ into the hook shape $(n-k,1^k)$ such that the first row and column is increasing.
 The symbol $1$ must be placed in the top left box, then once we pick a subset of $k$ symbols to go into the first and only column of the shape, the rest of the placements are determined.
-Therefore we have $f^{(n-k,1^k)} = \binom{n-1}{k}$.
+Since each of these placements has height $0$, we have $f^{(n-k,1^k)} = \binom{n-1}{k}$.